s-diniro/ioti-shields/worker-insights/README.md

         description: 'Different titles per hazard'
       }
     };
-    // You should pass all arguments to base class's constructor. super(args);
+    // Pass all arguments to base class's constructor. super(args);
-    // You can log your messages with the logger object. this.logger.info('constructor');
+    // Log your messages with the logger object. this.logger.info('constructor');
   }

 }
 ```

-There are 3 steps which each event passes through during the event processing in a shield:
+Each event passes through 3 steps during the event processing in a shield:
 1. entryCondition
 2. preProcessing
 3. processing

-`BaseShield` class has 3 methods which implement these 3 steps.
-Events flow as
+The `BaseShield` class has 3 methods which implement these 3 steps.
+The event flow is as
-the methods are listed on the following: First, job-engine calls `entryCondition`
+follows:
-method with a payload.
-If the payload satisfies entry conditions, then the job-engine
+1. The job-engine calls the `entryCondition` method with a payload.
-calls `preProcessing` method with same payload.
-If the `preProcessing` returns
+2. If the payload satisfies entry conditions, then the job-engine calls the `preProcessing` method with same payload.
-either payload or true, the job-engine calls `processing` method with payload
-which is the result of `preProcessing`.
+3. If the `preProcessing` method returns the payload or `true`, the job-engine calls the `processing` method with the payload, which is the result of `preProcessing`.

 `preProcessing` is optional.
 However, `entryCondition` and `processing` have to be
-implemented in the shield implementation. `BaseShield` class does not have a default
+implemented in the shield implementation.
+The `BaseShield` class does not have a default
 implementation.

-Here is the further implementation of our example shield:
+Here is the remaining implementation of our example shield:

 ```
 class HeartRateShield extends BaseShield {